 7 and 8:00am- time for your breakfast and start preparing the food for the monkeys breakfast.

 8 to 12:00- volunteer duties are dependent on the season.
-If at the baby nursery and high care homebase or the sanctuary on the nature reserve
+If at the baby nursery and high care or the the sanctuary and monkey rehabilitation enclosures onsite

 12 to 13:00- it’s time for lunch, a quick break, and a catch up

 13 to 17:30- volunteer duties are dependent on the season.
-And if at the baby nursery and high care homebase or the sanctuary on the nature reserve
+And if at the baby nursery and high care homebase or the sanctuary and wildlife rehabialtion enclosures.
+Rescues also take place throughout the year at any given time.

 17:30 – Finally it is time for dinner which is a good South African style vegan supper.
 Trust us when we say that vegan never tasted so good!